ThomasMcP/EditorNewsApp-final_codeclan_project/README.md

-## News App-Full Stack Project Bried
+## News App-Full Stack Project Brief

 You have been tasked with building a web application to allow  a local news company to upload the latest Scottish news.